ilmanzo/ilmanzo.github.com/curriculum.md

 - 2016: held a Python training course in [FabLab Verona](http://www.veronafablab.it/)
 - 2016: held a linux training course in [FabLab Verona](http://www.veronafablab.it/)
 - 2016: started contributing to open source projects [see github profile](https://github.com/ilmanzo)
+- 2017: held a linux training course in [FabLab Verona](http://www.veronafablab.it/)